 Even though Spring Creek is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The percentage of adults in Spring Creek who are college-educated is close to the national average for all communities of 21.84%: 18.75% of the adults in Spring Creek have a bachelor's degree or advanced degree.

 The per capita income in Spring Creek in 2018 was $39,364, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $157,456 for a family of four.
 However, Spring Creek contains both very wealthy and poor people as well.

+Spring Creek is a somewhat ethnically-diverse town.
 The people who call Spring Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spring Creek residents report their race to be White, followed by Native American.
-Important ancestries of people in Spring Creek include Irish, English, Italian, and European.
+Important ancestries of people in Spring Creek include German, English, Irish, European, and Italian.